 When selecting the relevant report, a pop-up will appear asking you how you would like the planogram to be presented, as seen in the image below.

 Please note that ‘NOD per page’ refers to the number of drops of the planogram you would like to see per page.

 You have the option to display the ‘Info Block’ found on the left-hand side of your report.
 You can choose to display this block by ticking the ‘Show Info Block’ box.

 In addition, should you choose to display this box, you can configure which details are displayed in which position in this info block.
 To do so, click on the ‘Info Details’ button and the ‘Plano Report – Info Select’ window will appear, as seen below.

 You can configure the fields you would like to display and the position of them in this window.
 Once done, click ‘OK’.

 If you are happy with the report you have generated and have worked through the PDF Print Checklist, you can navigate to ‘File’ and select ‘Print’.

 From the drop-down menu, choose ‘Print to PDF’.
-The shortcut to this step is to hold ‘Ctrl’ and ‘P’ on your keyboard.
+The shortcut to get to this step is to hold ‘Ctrl’ and ‘P’ on your keyboard.
 Select your file destination and save.
-See below for steps.
+You can follow the steps below.